 The District Attorney monitors changes in circumstances that would require a remeasurement of its lease and will remeasure the lease asset and liability if certain changes occur that are expected to significantly affect the amount of the lease liability.

-Lease assets are reported with capital assets and lease liabilities are reported with long-term debt on the statement of net position.
+Lease assets are reported with capital assets.